-I love a good mac and cheese, so I have spent years perfecting and refining my recipe.
-I’ve tried different cheeses, milks, cream, toppings and more to come up with the perfect blend of flavors and textures.
-I think this is important for any good mac and cheese, but especially important for smoked mac and cheese!
-You need to to able to taste the smoke without it overwhelming the subtle notes of the cheese and pasta underneath.
+A good mac and cheese can make or break your perfect backyard BBQ meal, so I have spent years perfecting and refining my recipe.
+I’ve tried different cheeses, milks, cream, toppings, and more to come up with the perfect blend of flavors and textures.
+Each ingredient plays an important role, especially in this smoked mac and cheese recipe.
+You need to be able to taste the smoke without it overwhelming the subtle notes of the cheese and pasta underneath.

 How to Make Smoked Mac and Cheese